 In our American Masonic ritual variations, one of the least understood symbols is this point within a circle, bounded by two parallel lines, with the volume of sacred law at the top.
 Like everything else within our symbolism, if you poke around into history and the origins of why we do what we do as Masons, much can be discovered in the tiniest of things.

-Today, June 24th, Freemasons celebrate the Feast of St. John Baptist.
-A curious thing for a non-sectarian group to do.
-Freemasonry historically acknowledges St. John the Baptist and St. John the Evangelist as its patron saints, reveres their memory, points to their exemplary lives in its ritualistic work, and dedicates its Lodges to them.
+Today, June 24th, Freemasons celebrate the Feast of St. John the Baptist.
+A curious thing for a purportedly non-sectarian group to do.
+Freemasonry historically acknowledges St. John the Baptist and St. John the Evangelist as its patron saints, reveres their memory, points to their exemplary lives in its ritualistic work, and dedicates its lodges to them.

-In what is called the Old York Lecture from about 1770 in England has the following as part of its EA catechism:
+What is called the Old York Lecture from about 1770 in England contains the following as part of its EA catechism: